Regarding the Inspection and Quarantine Requirements for the Bell Peppers from Belgium

 2. Packing House Management

-2.2 The packing of sweet peppers for export to China should be completed at registered packing houses.
+2.1 The processing, packaging, storage, and transportation of sweet peppers for export to China should be conducted under the supervision of the Belgian authority or its authorized personnel.2.2 The packing of sweet peppers for export to China should be completed at registered packing houses.
 These packing houses must ensure that raw materials come from registered cultivation bases.
 They, along with cold storage facilities, should maintain good sanitary conditions and have protective measures like insect-proof nets or ultraviolet lamps to prevent re-infection by pests.

 2.3 During processing, sweet peppers should undergo manual sorting, screening, and cleaning to ensure they are free from live pests, plant debris, soil, and other foreign contaminants.